LucasTody3535/cache-api/README.md

 This route has a **Post** and **Get** request types

+For both routes there is a **constraint of 10 request per minute**, if this limit is reached, the service will be inacessible until 1 minute has passed.

 **Post**

 This endpoint expects the client to send in the Authorization header the value provided from /tokens, if it is not present, the access is restricted.